What is the purpose of re-blogging? I have been thinking about this question, which has driven me to write something about the value of re-blogging.

-When you publish the post on your blog it will then appear with a link back to the original article, the re-blogger’s comments are highlighted, and an excerpt of the post’s text and media are included within the post with an invitation to read the remainder of the article.
+When you publish the post on your blog it will then appear with a link back to the original article.
+The re-blogger’s comments highlight why the other page needs reading.
+Normally, an excerpt of the post’s text and media are included, with an invitation to read the remainder of the article.

 Most blogging software includes reblog capabilities.
-The foundation for this post is based on my knowledge about WordPress and it’s reblogging capabilities, yet Blogger, Tumblr and other blogging platforms have similar functions to allow users to share knowledge through reblogging, but most blog software only permits reblogging to the same type of site, e.g. if the site you wish to reblog from is built using Blogger you cannot re-post the material to your WordPress blog, without using specialist tools, such as the PressThis browser extension.
+The owner may switch of the capability if they wish.
+The foundation for this post is based on my knowledge about WordPress and it’s reblogging capabilities.
+Blogger, Tumblr and other blogging platforms have similar functions to allow users to share knowledge in similar ways.
+Most blog software only permits reblogging to the same type of site.
+E.g. if the site you wish to reblog from is built using Blogger you cannot re-post the material to your WordPress blog.
+That is without using specialist tools, such as the “PressThis” browser extension.

 What Happens if My Post is Reblogged?

-A excerpt of your post will be included on the reblogger’s site, along with their comments about your post, with a link back to your original post.
-You will normally receive a notification in the post’s comments that it has been reblogged (which may need approval depending on your security settings) and you may also receive an email notification that this has occurred.
+An excerpt of your post will be included on the reblogger’s site.
+This will exist, along with their comments about your post.
+They will provide a link back to your original post.
+You will normally receive a notification in the post’s comments that it has been reblogged.
+This may need approval depending on your security settings.
+You may also receive an email notification that this has occurred.

 You will get credit when someone reblogs your post, in fact the more people that reblog your material the more likely it is that your readership will grow.